 - Potatoes Toss potato wedges with olive oil in a large bowl.
 Add seasonings and toss again, to coat.

-- Spread potatoes out in a single layer on a non-stick or lightly oiled baking sheet, and roast for 25-30 minutes, flipping them over half way through, until they are lightly browned in spots. (*if you use two baking sheets and spread the potatoes out more, they’ll be a bit firmer and crisper)
+- Spread potatoes out in a single layer on one or two baking sheets*, and roast for 25-30 minutes, flipping them over after 20 minutes, until they are lightly browned in spots. (*if you use two baking sheets and spread the potatoes out more, they’ll be a bit firmer and crisper)

 - Mound wedges on a platter with a small bowl of aioli and enjoy!